 In 1980, there were 3,000 armed paramilitary raids in the United States.
 By 1995, there were 30,000, and in 2001, there were 45,000.
 By 2005, there were between 50,000 and 60,000.
 This is a growing pandemic.

-In the first project of its kind, Equal Justice Under Law has filed seven major lawsuits against the District of Columbia and many of its police officers.
-The lawsuits challenge the police department’s widespread use of militarized home invasions in low-income communities of color.
-During their violent home invasions, police officers have busted into homes — without probable cause — and terrorized the people within, including handcuffing disabled residents, strip searching people as they cook dinner, and pointing loaded guns at naked children.
+Equal Justice Under Law has filed 7 lawsuits in the District of Columbia challenging the police’s use of race-based, militarized home invasions in low-income communities of color.
+During their violent home invasions, police officers have busted into homes — without probable cause — and terrorized the people within, including handcuffing disabled residents, strip-searching people as they cook dinner, and pointing loaded guns at naked children.

 Read our Complaint in Ella Lane et al. v.
 District of Columbia et al. here.

 Read our Complaint in S.H. et al. v.
 District of Columbia et al. here.

 Read our Complaint in Patrice Pitts et al., v.
 District of Columbia et al. here.

 Read “Lawsuit Alleges D.C.
 Police Pointed a Gun at an 11-Year-Old Girl in the Shower” on Opposing Views

 To help protect the most vulnerable, please donate here.